egome007/Project_1/README.md

 Research of crime statistics for five major cities within Los Angeles County and analyze the correlation of residential burglaries which occur at a specific time of year and how they compares to other months of the year.

-# RESEARCH QUESTIONS TO ANSWER:
+# HYPOTHESIS TO EVALUATE:

-+	What are the burglary rates for each month within the jurisdiction of the Los Angeles Police Department?
-+	What time of day did the burglary occur in each of the five major cities?
++ Hypothesis: the number of instances of burglary increase during the summer months
++ Hypothesis: most burglaries occur during daytime hours
-+	Is there a trend for what month of year most burglaries occur?
++ Hypothesis: most burglaries occur during weekdays
-+	Does this trend change across the year?

 # DATASETS INCLUDED: **data.lacity.org**